Fullerton Arboretum Day Trip

 Hear the rustle of the palm trees, take a break in a desert oasis, observe succulents, and smell the perfume of roses at his wonderful Orange County garden oasis.

-The Arboretum was officially opened in 1979 next to the historic Heritage House, the home and office of Fullerton’s pioneer physician Dr. George C. Clark in 1894.
+The Fullerton Arboretum was officially opened in 1979 next to the historic Heritage House, the home and office of Fullerton’s pioneer physician Dr. George C. Clark in 1894.
 The restored and now serves as a museum of the family life of the 1890s.

-The museum offers tours the third Saturday of every month (except January and August), starting at 10:00 am and typically lasting about an hour.
+The Fullerton Arboretum museum offers tours the third Saturday of every month (except January and August), starting at 10:00 am and typically lasting about an hour.
 Tours are free; however, donations are requested.
 Fullerton Arboretum’s garden paths wander through four major collections: cultivated plants, woodlands, Mediterranean and desert collections.

 Highlights are southern California native vegetation, a rare fruit grove, an 11,000 square foot organic vegetable garden, the Channel Islands garden, an extensive cycad collection, a conifer collection, palm grove, community gardens, and a children’s garden.

-The Arboretum offers community education classes during the week and weekends that help you to grow and connect with your own garden.
+The Arboretum offers community education classes during the week and weekends that help you to grow and connect with your garden.